ankumar/architecture/Patterns/Stuff.md

 * [Workflows & Integrations](Workflows.md)

 ##
-<p align="center"> Be mindful of Flow: Dev + Sec + Fin + Ops - Breaking down dependencies, silos, increasing agility, keeping costs under control & the focus on delivering business value. </p>
+Be mindful of Flow: Dev + Sec + Fin + Ops - Breaking down dependencies, silos, increasing agility, keeping costs under control & the focus on delivering business value.
 A model of abstractions, crisp boundaries, clear separation of concerns, and a balanced set of responsibilities.

 [Sandbox](../Labs/Sandbox.md)